otigon/automated-jb2a-animations/README.md

 This module functions similarly to calling On-Use Macros through Midi-QOL or Item Macro.
 However, this will run all of the animations behind the scenes without fussing with macros.
 This is ONLY set up for DnD 5e currently, though may work on other similar systems.

 The module reads the data passed through Midi-QOL to get the **Name** of the item, as well as reading the item's **Source** Field.
 It pairs animations from the JB2A module with items having the name they were designed for.

+A good breakdown of what words the module looks for are in this reference PDF: https://github.com/otigon/automated-jb2a-animations/blob/main/PDF/Keywords%20and%20Colors.pdf

 ![Alt text](pictures/NameandSource.png)